ethstorage/web3url-doc/README.md

 # Web3 protocol

-``web3://`` is a new protocol to access content returned by smartcontracts in EVM-compatible blockchains.
+``web3://`` is a new protocol to access content returned by smart contracts in EVM-compatible blockchains.

 It is meant to be similar to the ``https://`` protocol : one can browse websites and download content using their web browser, CURL-like apps, ... except that the content come from blockchains.